Code-Institute-Submissions/-MSierag-It-sil-heve/README.md

 ### Validation

-The W3C Markup Validator and W3C CSS Validator Services were used to validate every page of the project to ensure there were no syntax errors in the project.
+The W3C Markup Validator, W3C CSS Validator Services and JSHint were used to validate every page of the project to ensure there were no syntax errors in the project.

 -   [W3C Markup Validator](https://jigsaw.w3.org/css-validator/#validate_by_input)
     - Home - [Result](assets/images/testing/validation/homehtml.png)